The 7 Best Dog Breeds For Swimming

 Many people assume all dogs can swim.
 It’s called the ‘doggy paddle,’ after all.
 But Pugs, French Bulldogs, Basset Hounds, and Dachshunds are among the dog breeds that can’t swim, or struggle mightily in the water.
 These breeds share one or more anatomical traits that raise a red flag when it comes to swimming.

 Dogs with short (brachycephalic) snouts, including Pugs, Pekingese, French Bulldogs, and Boxers, have difficulty keeping their flat muzzles above the waterline.
 Dogs with stubby legs relative to their bodies (e.g., Corgis, Scottish Terriers, Dachshunds, Basset Hounds) don’t have the paddling power needed to keep themselves above the surface.
 Dogs with dense bones and heavy barrel chests have buoyancy challenges, while very lean dogs get cold quickly when swimming.
 Thick, long coats not adapted to water can weigh dogs down and tire them out quickly in water.

 Finally, a special shout out to the Bulldog, whose short snout, muscled chest, and short, wide-set legs make them the quintessential canine landlubber.

 If your dreams of welcoming a dog into your family include visions of jumping into the backyard pool with your furry best friend or playing catch with sticks or dog toys in a nearby watering hole, choose a dog breed known for ease in the water.
-If you’re adopting a shelter dog, look for mixed breeds that are part Labrador, Golden Retriever, Newfoundland, or other natural swimmers.
+If you’re adopting a shelter dog, look for mixed breeds that are part Labrador, Golden Retriever, Newfoundland, or another one of the best dog breeds for swimming.
 Be patient when you teach your dog to swim, and always watch them closely when they’re in or near water—then enjoy your splashy play sessions.